 Treatment of Ewing tumors by stage

 Treatment of a Ewing tumor is based mainly on its location and how much it has spread when first found.

 Localized Ewing tumors

-As mentioned earlier, even children with localized Ewing tumors may still have cancer spread to other parts of the body that is too small to be seen with imaging tests.
+As mentioned earlier, even children with localized Ewing tumors often still have cancer spread to other parts of the body that is too small to be seen with imaging tests.
 If these children do not get chemotherapy, these small pockets of cancer cells would eventually become larger tumors.
 This is why chemotherapy, which can reach all parts of the body, is an important part of treatment for localized Ewing tumors.

 Once the Ewing tumor has been diagnosed and staged, the first treatment is chemotherapy.
 It is called neoadjuvant chemotherapy because it is given before any surgery or radiation therapy.
-In the United States, treatment is usually a regimen known as VAC/IE, which is a combination of vincristine, doxorubicin (Adriamycin), and cyclophosphamide, alternated with ifosfamide and etoposide, although other combinations of the same drugs are also effective.
+In the United States, treatment is usually a regimen known as VAdriaC/IE, which is a combination of vincristine, doxorubicin (Adriamycin), and cyclophosphamide, alternated with ifosfamide and etoposide, although other combinations of the same drugs are also effective.

 After at least 12 weeks of chemotherapy, imaging tests such as CT, MRI, PET, or bone scans are done to see if the tumor is shrinking and can be surgically removed.

 If so, surgery is done at this point.
 If cancer cells are found at or near the edges of the surgery specimen (meaning cancer cells may have been left behind), radiation therapy and chemotherapy (for several months) are used.
-If there are no cancer cells at or near the edges of the surgery specimen, chemotherapy may be used without radiation therapy.
+If there are no cancer cells at or near the edges of the surgery specimen, chemotherapy can be used without radiation therapy.